EmmaMcCracken/PasteBinFrontEnd/README.md

 When running the repository for the first time, run `yarn` in the root of the repository to install all dependencies.

-To run the file locally, run 'yarn:start'.
+To run the file locally, run `yarn:start`.